CharlieInRain/docs-site/docs/index.md

 ## Get Started

-Want to try it **Binance Chain**?
+Want to try it **BNB Beacon Chain**?
 Just give a peek at the first few of pages of the [getting started guide](get-started.md).<br/>
 You could also have a read through the [FAQ](faq/faq.md).

-Want to develop on **Binance Smart Chain**?
+Want to develop on **BNB Smart Chain**?
 First, read through the [FAQ](faq/bsc/general.md) and learn about tokens [here](smart-chain/developer/BEP20.md).

 ## Asset Management

 ### BEP2 Asset

-Binance Chain is essentially a digital asset creation and exchange platform.<br/>
+BNB Beacon Chain is essentially a digital asset creation and exchange platform.<br/>
-The features listed below are currently supported on Binance Chain:
+The features listed below are currently supported on BNB Beacon Chain:

 - [The Listing and Delisting of Tokens](list.md)
 - [The Issuance, Burning, Minting and Freezing of Tokens](tokens.md)